adon-cloudcannon/landing-page-test/src/collections/posts/2021-06-14-why-you-should-use-hugo-for-your-marketing-site-in-2021.md

   - Hugo
 author: cloudcannon
 ---
 As a developer, you should continuously evolve with market trends to increase your competitive edge.
 And it all boils down to your tools.
 A super fast, flexible and efficient framework can give you a huge lead over the competition.
-For your marketing site, use&nbsp;[Hugo](https://gohugo.io/){: target="_blank" rel="noopener noreferrer"} to stay ahead of the pack.
+For your marketing site, use [Hugo](https://gohugo.io/) to stay ahead of the pack.

-Hugo is an open-source&nbsp;[Static Site Generator](https://jamstack.org/generators/){: target="_blank" rel="noopener noreferrer"} (SSG) that allows developers to build fast HTML websites by combining content and templates.
+Hugo is an open-source [Static Site Generator](https://jamstack.org/generators/) (SSG) that allows developers to build fast HTML websites by combining content and templates.
 This robust framework for building static websites is written in Golang and comes with tons of built-in tools, templates, and themes.
 Hugo is the ideal SSG for building marketing sites for many reasons.

 ## **6 Benefits of Using Hugo for Your Marketing Site**